mithray/js-load-object/README.md

 - So far no EJS support.
 - Planned support for XML and maybe HTML.
 XML is used like JSON and could be helpful in some applications.
 - Planned support for adding directories recursively.
 This would be helpful for having a lot of config files you want to load at once.
+- Dhall will probably only work on Linux and if you have dhall-to-json installed as it depends on native bindings.

 ## Loading Local